jrte/ribose/README.md

   (nl, header)
 );
 ```
 The model compiler class, `ModelCompiler`, implements the `ITarget` interface and expresses a `HeaderEffector<ModelCompiler>` effector class.
 The compiled `Header` transducer maps the `header` token in the pattern to this effector's `invoke()` method and calls it when the final `nl` token is read.
-The effector uses its `IOutput` view to decode raw bytes from named values to integer-valued fields within a `Header` object bound to the target instance.
+The effector uses its `IOutput` view to decode fields extracted as raw bytes from input to integer-valued fields within a `Header` object bound to the target instance.
 ```
 class Header {
   final int version;